January 17, 2024

 You should arrive between 30 minutes to an hour before your designated audition time.
 (Check your audition city page for details about your specific audition.)
 Applicants who pre-registered will check-in, show proof of birth and receive their audition number.
 Those applying on site (Tour cities only) should pick up and complete a paper application from the administrator before they check-in.
 On site applicants will need to pay the $50 audition fee via cash or credit card when they check in.
 It’s important to arrive early to the audition as there is often a line to check-in – even if you’ve pre-registered.
 Additionally, depending on the number of applicants we are expecting, faculty may elect to begin class early to optimize timing throughout the day.
 Once checked in, you will have the opportunity to warm up nearby.
 When class is about to begin, the onsite administrator will announce the numbers for the next audition group and line students up in number order.
 You can help facilitate a smooth transition into the studio by paying attention to your audition number in relation to the group and try to find your place in line.
 Typically, just before the audition begins after students are lined up, the administrator will take a photo of every applicant in groups of 3-4 students.
 This is for our records and for faculty to reference after the audition if necessary.

 The audition itself is a typical ballet technique class taught by one or more of SAB’s faculty.
 It includes barre, center and across-the-floor exercises.
 All genders audition together.
-Students auditioning for the girls training track will have pointe work (with the exception of NY Junior applicants who do not yet have experience on pointe), and students auditioning for the boys training track will be given some center jump exercises including battu and air turns for those advanced enough.
+Summer Course applicants auditioning for the girls training track will have pointe work, and students auditioning for the boys training track will be given some center jump exercises including battu and air turns for those advanced enough.

 On the National Audition Tour, class sizes can range from 20-40+ students depending on the studio space and the number of students signed up for the given age grouping.
 Classes can run from 1-2 hrs depending on size.
 We make every attempt to schedule plenty of time for each age group based on anticipated applicant numbers and we do our best to adhere to the published schedule throughout the day.
 In some cases, the administrator and faculty member may elect to divide an age group into two sections for abbreviated classes with fewer students – most often in cases where space is limited.
 However, we do make every attempt to end the second group by the end-time published in our schedule.
 We very much appreciate everyone’s flexibility and patience throughout the day!

-At SAB, all audition classes are scheduled for 1 hour and those auditions are capped at approximately 35 students.
+At SAB, all audition classes are scheduled for 1 hour and and 15 minutes, and those auditions are capped at approximately 35 students.
 SAB’s regular classes and operations are happening during most of these auditions, and because both time and space are limited, walk-in applicants are not accepted at our New York City auditions.

 Aesha Ash